 - 8600kg Trash Collected

 “Wet wipes don’t flush and make up 93% of matter causing UK sewer blockages”.

 Not only that but they contain rash causing chemicals and are unsustainable.
-Stop trashing the planet and baby’s bum and make your very own Baby Wipes. #20 on our list of 52 ways to reduce your eco-footprint are these natural, chemical free and easy to make Baby Wipes. more “DIY Baby Wipes – 52 Ways to Reduce Your Eco Footprint #20”…
+Stop trashing the planet and baby’s bum and make your very own Baby Wipes. #20 on our list of 52 ways to reduce your eco-footprint are these natural, chemical free and easy to make Baby Wipes.
+Continue reading “DIY Baby Wipes – 52 Ways to Reduce Your Eco Footprint #20”

 It was Sunday, the 22nd October 2017 and beach cleaning day!
 A chance to give back to our environment and also to catch up with some good friends.
 No-one could have imagined what was about to happen next.
-And it was only after we arrived at Jinshan beach did we learn the truth about plastic. more “After the Storm – The Inconvenient Truth About Plastic Pollution”…
+And it was only after we arrived at Jinshan beach did we learn the truth about plastic.
+Continue reading “After the Storm – The Inconvenient Truth About Plastic Pollution”

 Recently, we have been lucky enough to go exploring.
 First to Sanya, on the tropical Island of Hainan, located off the South coast of the China.
 Then, to a small town called El Nino in Palawan, Philippines.
 These islands, a little over 1000 km’s from each other, are both nestled in the South China sea.
 Even, though they share a lot of similarities, there are some very different attitudes about plastic pollution.

 It was cold and raining which can only mean one thing, beach cleaning day!!

 Another great event organised by 陳信助 and joined by over 60 volunteers.
 We were all greeted by a mountain of trash!

 Continue reading “Beach Cleaning – Wanlei District, Taiwan”